una/una.github.io/_posts/blog/2016-07-11-easy-perf-wins.md

 - design
 - how-to
 - tips
+audio: perf-des
+duration: "06:03"
+audio-size: 7253200
 subtitle: "Wish media being the biggest performance bottleneck on the web, let's turn our focus to design.
 This post outlines 3 easy wins for more performant UI's."
 header-bg: ../images/posts/des-perf/bg.jpg
 ---

 Performance.
 We hear about it often and talk about it plenty at developer conferences, but maybe we need to shift our focus to a different audience: designers.
-We already know that performance is a corner-stone to the success of our projects, and since [media is the bottleneck to performance optimization](https://www.keycdn.com/blog/web-performance-experts/), why aren't we talking about it at design events?
-Why is performance typically not a priority in the design process?

-> 99% of response time problems are still caused by the UI being too slow. [[source]](https://blog.radware.com/applicationdelivery/applicationaccelerationoptimization/2014/01/55-web-performance-stats-youll-want-to-know/)
+We already know that performance is a corner-stone to the success of our projects, and since [media is the bottleneck to performance optimization](https://www.keycdn.com/blog/web-performance-experts/), **why aren't we talking about it at design events?** Why is performance typically not a priority in the design process? *99% of response time problems are still caused by the UI being too slow. [[source]](https://blog.radware.com/applicationdelivery/applicationaccelerationoptimization/2014/01/55-web-performance-stats-youll-want-to-know/)*

 **Performance optimization is a team effort** and we need to get the whole team on board instead of waiting for the point in the project where we're developing the thing to double-back and fix our mistakes.
 We need to start prioritizing performance (and accessibility) as a part of the design process, because it is. <a class="twitter-share">Performance is a design challenge.</a>